-A Claim Administrator’s Mistakes May Allow You to Overturn a Life, Health Insurance or Disability Claim Denial
+A Claim Administrator’s Mistakes May Allow You to Overturn a Life, Health Insurance, Long Term Care or Disability Claim Denial

 In our practice, we have observed that claim reviews performed by insurers, employers, and other claim administrators, are frequently flawed by some of the same recurring inadequacies.
 Policyholders and plan participants should be aware that these practices may provide strong arguments for overturning a denial of benefits:

 - Failing to counter a treating physician’s opinion with an equally, or better qualified, health care professional.
 Where a patient’s claim involves multiple sclerosis, for example, and neurologist has submitted a supporting opinion, a claim administrator cannot reasonably rely on the opinion of a claim examiner, nurse, or general practice physician — all of whom lack the appropriate expertise to challenge the determination of a neurologist — to deny a claim.